scy-phy/bro-cip-enip/README.md

     $ cd ~/bro-cip-enip

-To install this EtherNet/IP Protocol Analyser, you can run:
+To install this EtherNet/IP Protocol Analyser, you can run (please note the ending /):

-    $ ./install.sh </path/to/bro/directory>
+    $ ./install.sh </path/to/bro/directory/>

-For this example it would be:
+For this example it would be (please note the ending /):

-    $ ./install.sh ~/bro
+    $ ./install.sh ~/bro/

 Then, go to your Bro directory and run:

     $ cd ~/bro
     # ./configure && make && make install

+## Troubleshooting ##

+Before compiling bro, be sure that the ./install.sh script worked well, and the files are copied in the right directory.
+You can see the output of this command to be sure:

+    $ find ~/bro -name enip

+As Libcaf (C++ Actor Framework) is now a requirement to build Bro, you may have some problems during the ./configure command, for instance the libcaf packet missing.
+If it is the case you have two solutions:

+   * Download and compile libcaf from https://github.com/actor-framework/actor-framework
+   * Don't compile the Broker plugin using ./configure --disable-broker as mentioned in http://comments.gmane.org/gmane.comp.security.detection.bro/8473

 # Usage #
 You can run Bro with any of your .pcap files containing some Ethernet/IP